pytorch/examples/imagenet/README.md

 python main.py -a alexnet --lr 0.01 [imagenet-folder with train and val folders]
 ```

-## Dummy  Data for Performance Benchmark Only
+## Use Dummy Data

-Due to the data is dummy only for Performance Benchmark, the loss/accuracy is not reliable.
+ImageNet dataset is large and time-consuming to download.
+To get started quickly, run `main.py` using dummy data by "--dummy".
+It's also useful for training speed benchmark.
+Note that the loss or accuracy is useless in this case.

 ```bash
 python main.py -a resnet18 --dummy